 "Young people today don't listen to pipe organ music on their iPods," he says.

-With the changing of popularity of pipe organs over the years, a number of formerly quite successful pipe organ builders have gone out of business.
+With the rapid rise of preference for Contemporary Christian Music among new generations of church goers, there has been a considerable decrease in the popularity of pipe organs over the years.
+As a result, a number of formerly quite successful pipe organ builders have gone out of business.
 Examples include:

 Estey Organ Company of Brattleboro, VT from 1853.

 The Rieger Organ, Inc. of New Jersey acquired control in 1953.
 Subsequently, Fletcher Music Centers in 1989 bought the name.

 The Los Angeles Art Organ Co., built the largest still functional pipe organ, which was built for the 1904 St. Louis World's Fair.
 (That organ originally operated from 1903 to 1905 before being placed in storage.
 In 1909 it was bought by John Wanamaker for his new department store at 13th and Market Streets in Center City, Philadelphia.
 That store is now a Macy's and the organ is still referred to as the Wanamaker Grand Court Organ.)

 Æolian-Skinner Organ Company, Inc. of Boston, Massachusetts from its inception as the Skinner Organ Company in 1901 until its closure in 1972, the year following their installation of the organ at National Presbyterian Church and Center in Washington, DC.

 Mathias Peter Möeller founded the M.P.
 Moller Pipe Organ Company in Greencastle, Pennsylvania, in 1875.
 The city of Hagerstown, Maryland induced him to move his business there in 1881 to help make Hagerstown a viable business center in Western Maryland.
 The company remained in business until 1992.